 Visit the Poblet Monastery in Tarragona

 This is another piece of magnificent architecture in Catalonia, this one created by architect Arnau Bargués during the 12th Century, it was the royal pantheon of the kings and the burial site for more than eight kings of Aragon.

 Additionally, this monastery is part of the Cistercian triangle which refers to three great monasteries in Catalonia, the Poblet Monastery is one of those and is well worth visiting.
 The Poblet monastery has been a UNESCO world heritage site since 1991.

 Visit the ancient city of Girona

-A summer’s evening stroll from one end of the old quarter to the other is highly recommended – get a real sense of culture and blend in with the historic legacy.
+A summer’s evening stroll from one end of the old quarter to the other is highly recommended as you get a real feel of the history of this charming city.

-Explore the maze of narrow streets, passageways and celebrated monuments before stopping off at one of the many cosy eateries, tapas bars, terraced restaurants and cafeterias.
+Explore the maze of narrow streets, passageways and celebrated monuments before stopping off at one of the many cosy eateries, tapas bars and quaint terraced restaurants.